nrfconnect/sdk-nrf/samples/bluetooth/central_uart/README.rst

 Bluetooth: Central UART
 #######################

-The Central UART sample demonstrates how to use the :ref:`nus_c_readme`.
+The Central UART sample demonstrates how to use the :ref:`nus_client_readme`.
 It uses the NUS Client to send data back and forth between a UART connection and a Bluetooth LE connection, emulating a serial port over Bluetooth LE.